 So what’s the fuss about softshell jackets?
 As mentioned above, they are an ideal layering piece.
 Whether you’re mountaineering, climbing, or ski touring, softshells are designed to perform during high-output activities.
 Therefore, if you enjoy spending time outside, you’re probably going to want to have at least one softshell in your wardrobe.

-The main features that make up these versatile jackets include being water and wind-resistant, breathable, and stretchy.
-All of which are features will enhance your performance during your chosen outdoor activity.
+The main features that make up these versatile jackets include being water and wind-resistant, breathable, stretchy, and lightweight.
+All of these features will enhance your performance during your chosen outdoor activity.

 The Different Kinds of Softshells